CU-ESIIL/ExtremeWildfire/README.md

 [Link to the detailed project proposal document or include it directly in the repository.
 Outline the goals, methodologies, anticipated challenges, and projected timelines.]

 ## Group Members
-- Member 1: Brief description or role within the group.
+- Member 1: Melissa Lucash, PI
-- Member 2: Brief description or role within the group.
+- Member 2: James Lamping, tech lead
 - ...
 - [Link to more detailed bios or profiles if available.]